![]() |

 <option> is a character string, with or without enclosing quotes.

-is compiling a standard run-time library procedure.
+-dLIB tells the compiler it is compiling a standard run-time library procedure.

 one output file are currently allowed.
 If the output file is omitted the name